mmbman/Katagiri/jewel-mirror-awareness.md

 Because even though you can help, you can see no reward for helping; all you see is hard work.
 Or nothing.
 So you say foolish.
 But that practice will work for you in the future.

 So this is the real practice, the basic practice for human life.
 Wherever you may be, whatever occupation you may have.
 If you forget this point, it is very difficult to take care of your life.

 This is very basic.

 If you become a dancer, or a professional photographer, or a housewife, there is much secret practice.
 Nobody pays attention to it.
 If you are a housewife and you cook, the family comes together and thanks you for all the wonderful food you have made.
 But you are secretly jealous [?].
 There has been secret work, hard work.
 Behind this meal, how often you have secretly practiced.

 When I became a disciple of my teacher, I had to wash my teacher’s clothes and clean the temple yard, and no one knew.

 But I had to do it.

 And so it looked like I became a fool.
 But we should know how foolish it is, because this is a basic practice.
 So you should know, a basic practice is to make you foolish, and turn you into an idiot.

-Otherwise you cannot valk in the mist.
+Otherwise you cannot walk in the mist.
 It’s very ridiculous, so you should be aware of it.

 And then, even though you know how foolish you are, and even though you know this is a basic practice for human beings, it is difficult to continue.